 One of the region’s best-known television journalists with more than 30 years of local and national award-winning service to local viewers, Sarah Wallace is a member of NBC 4 New York’s investigative unit, the NBC 4 I-Team.
-In addition to earning 16 Emmy Awards for journalistic excellence, Wallace has been recognized with the prestigious George Foster Peabody Award, two Edward R. Murrow Awards and two Robert Greene Awards for Investigative Journalism from the Long Island Fair Media Council.
+In addition to earning 19 Emmy Awards for journalistic excellence, Wallace has been recognized with the prestigious George Foster Peabody Award, two Edward R. Murrow Awards and three Robert Greene Awards for Investigative Journalism from the Long Island Fair Media Council.

-A separate, Wallace-led I-Team investigation revealed questions about the prosecution of Pedro Hernandez, leading the Bronx County District Attorney to dismiss the case in September, 2017 and release the teenager from Rikers Island.
+Additionally, a separate, Wallace-led I-Team investigation revealed questions about the prosecution of Pedro Hernandez, leading the Bronx County District Attorney to dismiss the case in September, 2017 and release the teenager from Rikers Island.
 Wallace’s reporting brought to light allegations that police in the 42nd precinct were pressuring witnesses of crimes to testify against suspects.
 While reporting on the case, Wallace interviewed several key witnesses of the shooting – all of whom said Hernandez was not the shooter.

 Wallace joined NBC 4 New York in 2015 following more than three decades with WABC-TV.
 Throughout this time, she covered many of New York’s most high-profile stories ranging from terrorist attacks of Sept.11 to the Howard Beach racial violence to the death of Eric Garner on Staten Island.
 She also travelled to the poppy fields of Colombia for a series on heroin on city streets to the Middle East, where she served as the first tri-State reporter to cover preparations for the first Gulf War.